 There’s no reason why you should do all the work.
 Everyone makes the mess, so cleaning must be a group effort.
-Designate chores to different members of the family, whether that’s changing the bins, hoovering, sweeping the floors, etc. The bonus benefit of this is that it also helps you to bring up responsible children.
+Designate chores to different family members, whether that’s changing the bins, hoovering, sweeping the floors, etc. The bonus benefit of this is that it also helps you to bring up responsible children.

 Implement the ‘One In, One Out’ policy

 Of course, events like birthdays and the biggie, Christmas, create more opportunities for new items and extra clutter to enter the household.
-There’s nothing wrong with getting new items, as long as they don’t accumulate and become an issue — which it won’t be with the ‘One In, One Out’ policy.
+There’s nothing wrong with getting new items, as long as they don’t accumulate and become an issue — which won’t be with the ‘One In, One Out’ policy.
 It’s a simple question of getting rid of something old every time you or someone else in the house gets something new.
-For instance, if they buy a new jacket, or pair of shoes, they should get rid of an old jacket or pair of shoes.
+For instance, if they buy a new jacket or pair of shoes, they should get rid of an old jacket or shoe pair.
 What could be more straightforward?

-You could save yourself a lot of cleaning up after your family if you teach them all personal responsibility when it comes to keeping the home clean.
+You could save yourself a lot of cleaning up after your family if you teach them all personal responsibility to keep the home clean.
 All it takes is to make them responsible for their own mess and teach them to tidy up after themselves.
 Some family members may need a little help from time to time, but otherwise, teaching personal responsibility will go a long way.